 Chemotherapy: This involves the use of drugs that stop the growth of abnormal cells.
 Chemotherapy drugs can be given orally, through an IV, or placed at the site of your tumor through a shunt.

-For the diagnosis and timely treatment of this condition, doctors at GIN use the most advanced of technologies and procedures currently available to diagnose the disease and mitigate its symptoms.
+For the diagnosis and timely treatment of this condition, doctors at BRAINS use the most advanced technologies and procedures currently available to diagnose the disease and mitigate its symptoms.

 - MRI: One of the most commonly used imaging tests for brain and spinal cord tumors, in an MRI usually a contrast dye is injected into the bloodstream to improve imaging of the tumor.